AgnostiqHQ/covalent/doc/source/api/executors/awslambda.rst

    * - AWS Lambda function
      - function_name
      - Name of the AWS lambda function created in AWS
-   * - AWS Elastic Container Registery (ECR)
+   * - AWS Elastic Container Registry (ECR)
      - ``-``
-     - The container registry that contains the docker images used by the lambda function to execute tasks.t
+     - The container registry that contains the docker images used by the lambda function to execute tasks

 The following JSON policy document shows the necessary IAM permissions required for the executor to properly run tasks using the AWS Lambda compute service: